-Why You Get the BUN Test
+Why You Get the Blood Urea Nitrogen Test

 Before the blood test, tell your doctor what medications you’re taking.
-If any of them might alter the test result, your doctor may ask you to stop taking them for a period of time.
+If any of them might affect the test result, your doctor may ask you to stop taking them for a period of time.

 If you’re only getting a BUN test, you can eat and drink.
-But if you’re getting other blood tests, your doctor may give you directions that may include fasting before the test.
+But if you’re getting other blood tests, your doctor may give you directions that include fasting before the test.

 Your doctor’s office will send the blood sample to a lab to be analyzed.
 You should get the results in a few days, depending on how fast the lab and your doctor’s office can work.

 Blood tests draw a small amount of blood, and there are usually few or mild side effects.
 You may have pain, bruising, or slight bleeding at the site where the blood is drawn.
 Some people may even feel lightheaded or faint.
 It doesn't happen often, but the site could get infected.